 • Access to a network of experts, including those who have helped advance MPAs in other states; and

-Cross-agency, cross-sector teams vary by state, with state teams focusing on key phases of the MPA process, including getting started and building buy-in, and developing and implementing an MPA.
+Cross-agency, cross-sector teams vary by state, with state teams focusing on key phases of the MPA process, including getting started with and building buy-in for an MPA, and developing, implementing, and refreshing a plan.
 Learn more about current and past participants.

 Advancing Multisector Plans for Aging